 Whether you keep your favorite recipes organized in a binder or a computer, it’s extremely helpful to also have a List of Recipes, or Table of Contents, to refer to when planning meals.
 This list contains all of the successful recipes in my cookbook, organized by category.

 It took me a little time initially to type this out… but it was worth it.
 It saves a lot of time when I want to plan meals because I don’t have to search around for recipes.
 I simply refer to this list.
-I’ll choose a variety of meals from different categories, record them on my calendar and my plan is ready!
+I’ll choose a variety of meals from different categories when planning meals.